RAMM-Finance/ppTranche/README.md

 pricing data from oracles to compute value prices for these tranches denominated in underlying, which will be used by the AMMs.

 _LeverageModule.sol_ allows one to use senior as collateral to borrow junior and swap it back to senior to leverage speculate on price of junior/senior(and vice versa).
 Implemented via the flash mint capabilities of _tTokens_.
+(A compound lending pool is initiated for each tranche pair)

 To run written tests, clone repo, install and initiate foundry and run